-- Remove rip fence. - Set blade to correct depth for workpiece. - Set mitre gauge (28) to the desired angle and tighten lock knob (44). - Make sure the wood is clear of the blade before turning on the saw. - o Turn the saw on. - Let the blade build up to full speed before moving the workpiece into the blade.
+Set mitre gauge (18) to the desired angle and tighten lock knob (15).
+Make sure the wood is clear of the blade before turning on the saw.

+o Let the blade build up to full speed before moving the workpiece into the blade.
 Hand closest to blade should be placed on mitre gauge lock knob and hand farthest from blade should be placed on workpiece.
-Feed workpiece into blade. - When cut is complete, turn saw off.
-Wait for blade to come to a complete stop before removing workpiece.
+Feed workpiece into blade.
+When cut is complete, turn saw off.
+Wait for blade to come to a complete stop